Catalyst 2.0: Rebuilding PMI's Design System for Enterprise Scale and Accessibility

 What Worked: Catalyst 2.0 replaced rigid, monolithic components with composable primitives, giving teams flexibility without fragmentation.
 The Tailwind-first approach simplified development by removing the complexity of semantic tokens and improving visibility and speed.
 Investing in engineering resources closed the gap between design and code, while accessibility and governance elevated quality and consistency across all products.

 What We Learned: Regularly talking to our users is critical.
-Their feedback directly shaped the system’s priorities and reminded us that a design system is never finished.
+Their feedback directly shaped the system's priorities and reminded us that a design system is never finished.
 It must evolve with its users, technology, and brand.
-Balancing flexibility with governance can be challenging, and maintaining multiple Figma libraries remains a resource-intensive task.
+Balancing flexibility with governance can be challenging, and maintaining multiple Figma libraries remains a resource-intensive task that requires ongoing attention and prioritization.

-What’s Next: We’re focused on maturing governance, documentation, and automation, including a CLI tool, deeper integration with Figma’s MCP server, and exploring the reintroduction of semantic variables for scalable multi-brand theming.
+What’s Next: We're focused on maturing governance, documentation, and automation, including deeper integration with Figma's MCP server, and exploring the reintroduction of semantic variables for scalable multi-brand theming.
+Our roadmap also includes expanding component coverage, enhancing documentation with interactive examples, and continuing to iterate based on user feedback.